tdeebswihart/Senior-Design-Hydra/README.md

 - `rake jetty:start`
 - `rails s -d`

-so that you don't have to remember.
+So that you don't have to remember.